-I am currently a postdoctoral scholar at the Oskar Klein Centre in Stockholm, Sweden, where I work with Prof. Claes Fransson and the larger intermediate Palomar Transient Factory group.
-My position is joint with the Caltech Astronomy department, where I stayed between September 2015-March 2017 working with Prof. Mansi Kasliwal.
+Prior to starting my fellowship, I was a postdoctoral scholar at the OKC, working with Prof. Claes Fransson and the larger intermediate Palomar Transient Factory and Zwicky Transient Facility group.
+This position was joint with the Caltech Astronomy department, where I stayed between September 2015-March 2017 working with Prof. Mansi Kasliwal.

 I completed my PhD at Harvard University in 2015, supervised by Prof. Edo Berger.
 My thesis work focused on the properties and environments of superluminous supernovae, mainly from the Pan-STARRS1 Medium Deep Survey.